DataDog/integrations-core/consul/README.md

 * `service:<name>`, if Consul reports a `ServiceName`
 * `consul_service_id:<id>`, if Consul reports a `ServiceID`

+`consul.node`

+The Datadog Agent submits a service check based on the status of each Node in the cluster tagged with:

+* `consul_url:<url>`, the value specified in the configuration yaml
+* `node:<name>`, the name of the Node that is reporting this check

 ## Troubleshooting
 Need help?
 Contact [Datadog Support](http://docs.datadoghq.com/help/).